Real Colegio Complutense: Mission

 Every year, the RCC offers research grants to a select number of Spanish scholars who conduct their research at Harvard as visiting scholars.
 It also offers a number of graduate fellowships to Spanish students who attend the different graduate schools at Harvard.
-In addition to this, faculty and researchers from the partner universities and other affiliated centers are eligible to becomeRCC Fellows, enjoying the same privileges as Harvard's non-tenured Faculty.
+In addition to this, faculty and researchers from the partner universities and other affiliated centers are eligible to become RCC Fellows, enjoying the same privileges as Harvard's non-tenured Faculty.

 The RCC sponsors a number of research projects and programs that cross over different fields of study, including experimental and social sciences, architecture, health, engineering, education, communication and humanities.
 The relevance of RCC Fellows, Associates and Alumni/ae, as well as their partnerships with local scholars and the Faculty of Harvard University, allow these projects to generate international knowledge networks and to promote intellectual exchange in a multidisciplinary framework.

 As part of this framework, the institution hosts academic lectures and scientific events for an open audience, including Harvard professors and students.

+Some notable RCC fellows include: Adela Balderas, Ignacio M. Llorente, Samer Hassan, and Javier Moreno Luzón.
+Notable members of its academic council are: Gonzalo Giribet, David W. Kennedy and the different rectors of UCM.
+Notable members of its advisory council include: Mark C. Elliott, Pol Antràs, Iñaki Ábalos, Alberto Abadie, Luis Viceira.